-To find out which driver to use, check the Hardware Compatibility List, or data/driver.list.
+To find out which driver to use, check the Hardware Compatibility List, or data/driver.list(.in) source file.

 Once you have picked a driver, create a section for your UPS in ups.conf.
-You must supply values for "driver" and "port".
+You must supply values at least for "driver" and "port".

 Some drivers may require other flags or settings.
-The "desc" value is optional, but is recommended to provide a better description of what your UPS is supporting.
+The "desc" value is optional, but is recommended to provide a better description of what useful load your UPS is feeding.